How much funding can I receive?

-Funding will be awarded on a competitive basis to support activities that enhance a student's ILR education through an international experience, such as
+- Funding is awarded on a competitive basis to support international activities that enhance a student's ILR education such as

 - international volunteer work with a group or organization engaged in activities broadly related to ILR's mission;

-- the international fieldwork component of a research project or honor's thesis;
+- the international fieldwork component of a research project of honor's thesis;

 - presenting or serving as a panelist at an ILR-related global conference; and

 - a language immersion program for a language in which prior classroom study can be demonstrated.

 - Grants are not available for the following activities/items: